When you understand how new ideas are formed, you can improve your ability to come up with better ones.

-Through understanding how the brain works, and the importance that memory plays in idea formation, we can observe tips and tricks for keeping ideas flowing and constant.
+By understanding how the brain works and the importance of memory in idea formation, you can create better processes for keeping idea flow constant.

 The left-hand side of our brain is the analytical side, where logic and rational thought processes manifest.
-On the right-hand side, however, is where the creative and intuitive thought processes manifest.
-On both sides of the brain, we have what is called a superior temporal gyrus, this is home to where the creative ideas and new insights are formed.
+The right-hand side is the home of our the creative and intuitive thought processes.
+On both sides of the brain, we have a brain function called a superior temporal gyrus.
+This is where the creative ideas and new insights are formed.

-Idea formation is really the multiple areas of the brain being stimulated simultaneously which then provides us with insight.
-The brain cells in your left hemisphere have a short branch like cells, which assists in pulling nearby information into the left hemisphere.
+Idea formation happens when the multiple areas of the brain being stimulated simultaneously, which then provides us with a new insight.
+The brain cells in your left hemisphere have short branch like cells, which assists in pulling nearby information into the left hemisphere.
 In contrast, the cells on the right branch out further and pull in distant unrelated ideas in the brain.
-On the right hand side is where we can see novel connections being made.

 When a flash of insight occurs, the right-hand side of the superior temporal gyrus is activated and processes the new insight.